McGregorWwww/UCTransNet/README.md

 ```
 You can get the Dice and IoU scores and the visualization results.

+🔥🔥 **The testing results of all classes in Synapse dataset can be downloaded through [this link](https://drive.google.com/file/d/1E-ZJLkNc0AJSUKI1CCWdcROMS9wERI9s/view?usp=sharing).** 🔥🔥

 ### 4. Reproducibility
 In our code, we carefully set the random seed and set cudnn as 'deterministic' mode to eliminate the randomness.